-Just follow these 3 simple(ish) steps and you too can be a snow pro:
+Surviving snow is easy, just follow these 3 simple(ish) steps and you too can be a snow pro!

 Kiss your savings goodbye if this is your first winter, because surviving snow isn’t cheap.
 But rest assured that you won’t have to buy gear again for quite a while, as long as you get the winter essentials.

 Snow Tires & Vehicle Must-Haves

 You will even need to grab the winter essentials for your vehicle.
-Snow or studded tires may also be necessary, and possibly required depending on where you plan to go in the winter.
+Snow or studded tires may be necessary, and possibly required depending on where you plan to go in the winter.
 (I-70, which goes to many ski resorts, requires them in the winter).
 We usually switch to snow tires after the first snow, just as an extra precaution.